NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 IPAM IP Audit Administrators

-3. You want to use IPAM’s IP address tracking feature to determine which IP addresses a computer with a specific MAC address was assigned by your organization’s DHCP servers during a particular week.
+3. You want to use IPAM's IP address tracking feature to determine which IP addresses a computer with a specific MAC address was assigned by your organization's DHCP servers during a particular week.
 Which of the following categories should you search on to accomplish this goal?